intltechventures/Tips/Tips.Windows.md

 * http://www.mingw.org/

+Windows Resource Checker
+* Scans the integrity of all protected system files
+* From DOS Command, run '''sfc /SCANNOW''' or '''SFC /VERIFYONLY'''

 Removing the MAX_PATH Limitation
 * Windows historically has limited path lengths to 260 characters.
 This meant that paths longer than this would not resolve and errors would result.